F-35 Cross-Servicing Demo: Great Success

 |0

-This work, F-35 Cross-Servicing Demo: Great Success, by SrA Edgar Grimaldo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, F-35 Cross-Servicing Demo: Great Success [Image 6 of 6], by SrA Vaughn Weber, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 F-35 cross-servicing demo showcases Allied interoperability